Contestado War: Continuing conflict

-Change of strategy and the war's end
+Change of strategy and war's end

 At this point in the war Deodato Manuel Ramos (also known as Adeodato) became a prominent figure, and he is considered by historians to be the last leader of the Contestadores.
 Adeodato moved the capital of the rebellious territory over to the Santa Maria valley, where he amassed about 5,000 men.
 As food and other shortages increased, he became more ruthless in dealing orders, including the execution of those willing to turn themselves in.

 By then the rebels were totally enclosed, and internal strife further weakened them.
 On February 8, 1915, a column from the south led by Lt.
 Col. Estillac arrived in Santa Maria.
 That attack cost the Army 30 dead and 40 injured.
 New pushes and retreats took place in the next few days.

 On March 28, 1915, Captain Tertuliano Potyguara led 710 men from the town of Reinchardt towards Santa Maria, losing 24 men in the process.
 After several strikes, the spiritual leader of the insurgents, Maria Rosa, was killed on the banks of the Caçador river.
 On the 3rd of April, Estillac's and Potyguara's troops advanced towards the final assault on Santa Maria, where a few of the starving rebels still lived.

 On the 5th of April, after the major attack on Santa Maria, General Estillac wrote that "everything was destroyed, the estimated number of razed houses is 5000 (...) women that fought along the men were killed (...) the number of irregulars killed is over 600.
 The villages of Caçador and Santa Maria were annihilated.
 I cannot guarantee that all such bandits that festered in the Contestado may have disappeared, but the mission entrusted to the Army is now accomplished."
 The surviving rebels soon dispersed and moved to other towns and cities.

 In December 1915, the last of the rebellious villages was destroyed by Gen. Setembrino's troops.
 Adeodato managed to escape and hide in the woods while being sought by the federal troops.
 The War of the Contestado was finally over with his arrest in August 1916.

 Adeodato was sentenced to 30 years in prison.
 However, in 1923, less than seven years later, Adeodato was killed by the jail warden in an alleged escape attempt.

 On October 12, 1916, the state governors Filipe Schmidt (Santa Catarina) and Afonso de Camargo (Paraná) signed an agreement and the town of Campos do Irani was renamed Concórdia.